Are you searching for the best neighborhood in Bellingham, WA?

 Welcome to Barkley Village, an incredible residential development in the neighborhood created by the mid-1990s construction of Barkley Boulevard.
 Spanning from Britton Road to Orleans Street, this beautiful boulevard is lined with stunning homes that boast spectacular city and bay views from atop the west-facing slope of Alabama Hill.

-In Barkley Village, there is something to suit every lifestyle.
-With various modern condos, apartments, lofts, and tech-focused developments, it’s easy to find the right fit.
-You can also explore the business district and its many attractions, from fine dining and shopping spots to art galleries and a movie theater.
+Barkley Village has single family homes, modern condos, apartments, lofts, and tech-focused developments, it’s easy to find the right fit.
+You can also explore the business district and its many attractions, from fine dining and shopping spots to art stores and a movie theater.

 In Birchwood, you can expect to find a mix of people from all walks of life – from Bellingham Golf and Country Club members to young professionals attending Bellingham Technical College.
 There are plenty of activities for everyone, including Squalicum Creek Park, a 42-acre park with multi-use fields and an off-leash dog park.